BertilBraun/Advanced-Techniques-in-Chess-Engines/README.md

 ### 3. AI-ZeroChessBot (Subfolder: `AI-ZeroChessBot`)

-Inspired by AlphaZero, this ambitious project seeks to implement a chess engine that combines deep neural networks with Monte Carlo Tree Search (MCTS) to guide move selection and position evaluation.
+Inspired by AlphaZero, this ambitious project seeks to implement a chess bot that combines deep neural networks with Monte Carlo Tree Search (MCTS) to guide move selection and position evaluation.
 It focuses on learning from self-play without relying on pre-existing game databases or handcrafted evaluation heuristics.

 **Key Features**: